 The conference will be showcasing some of the excellent research projects undertaken by young scientists in the UK and beyond.
 All the posters will be on display during breaks alongside exhibitors from UK universities, industry and other STEM organisations.
 All delegates are encouraged to view the projects and ask the students about them.

 They will be adjudicated by a panel of judges and prizes will be awarded for the best posters.
-Some of the projects have been selected to present to the conference, with additional prizes on offer for the best presentations.
+Some of the projects will be selected to present to the conference, with additional prizes on offer for the best presentations.